 Immunotherapeutic agents use or modify immune mechanisms.
 Use of these agents is rapidly evolving; new classes, new agents, and new uses of current agents are certain to be developed.
-A number of different classes of immunotherapeutic agents have been developed (Table 4: Some Immunotherapeutic Agents in Clinical Use* ):
+A number of different classes of immunotherapeutic agents have been developed (see Table 4: Some Immunotherapeutic Agents in Clinical Use* ):

 |PrintOpen table in new window

 Monoclonal antibodies (mAbs) are manufactured in vitro to recognize specific targeted Ags; they are used to treat solid and hematopoietic tumors and inflammatory disorders.
 The mAbs that are currently in clinical use include

 Murine mAbs are produced by injecting a mouse with an Ag, harvesting its spleen to obtain plasma cells that are producing Ab specific to that Ag, fusing those cells with immortal mouse myeloma cells, growing these hybridoma cells (eg, in cell culture), and harvesting the Ab.
 Although mouse antibodies are similar to human antibodies, clinical use of murine mAbs is limited because they induce human anti-mouse Ab production, can cause immune complex serum sickness (a type III hypersensitivity reaction), and are rapidly cleared.
 An exception is muromonab-CD3 (OKT3), which effectively prevents acute rejection of solid organ transplants; it is typically given only once or twice to a patient receiving other immunosuppressants (see Monoclonal antibodies (mAbs)).